Firehouse Becomes 'Saving Grace' for Newborn in a 'Baby Box', Here's How Christians Can Help

 Baby Grace is resting peacefully at an Indiana hospital after the newborn was found in a 'baby box' at a local firehouse.

-Firemen named her Grace after finding the newborn earlier this week with her umbilical cord still attached.
+Firemen at the Coolspring Township Volunteer Fire Department named her Grace after finding the newborn earlier this week with her umbilical cord still attached.

 Lieutenant Chuck Kohler told WSBT, "When I pulled the baby out of the box, my first thought was 'baby Grace... saving Grace.'
 It just popped into my head."